Sinha5714/animal-kingdom/README.md

 #### JS
 - Warnings were provided regarding unused function.
 These functions are called in index.html in buttons using "onclick" attribute.
+- Will implement event listeners in future.
+Wanted to try "onclick" attribute as learned in the course.

 ![JS hint image](assets/images/screenshots/js-hint.png)